lisatitshall/crime-concern/README.md

 ![image](https://github.com/user-attachments/assets/41042a4d-22f4-403a-a33e-f56686f86007)

-Grouping by themes showed one clear issue that non-whites are more concerned about but otherwise the trends were not as clear as the female / male split.
+Grouping by themes showed one clear issue that non-white people are more concerned about (race attacks) but otherwise the trends were not as clear as the female / male split.

 ![image](https://github.com/user-attachments/assets/972f2683-b6db-405c-be4e-e945f3ed06f0)

 Finally, a lollipop chart shows how worry about race attacks has decreased between 1994 and 2019.
-However, a large gap remains between whites (orange dots) and non-whites (blue dots).
+However, a large gap remains between white people (orange dots) and non-white people (blue dots).

 ![image](https://github.com/user-attachments/assets/92c7d4f4-80fc-4a64-b51a-8e0d4dcf87f3)